Lalith802/SecureIN-Assignment/README.md

 ## 📝 Data Import

-The project includes a Jupyter notebook (`main.ipynb`) for importing recipe data from JSON to MySQL.
+The project includes a Jupyter notebook (`DataBase_Integration.ipynb`) for importing recipe data from JSON to MySQL.
 The notebook handles:
 - Data cleaning
 - NULL value handling
 - Type conversions